How To Make a Will in Tasmania (2025 Guide) - Will Hero Guide

 After you’ve completed and signed your Will, the final step is to keep the original document safe and accessible.
 In Tasmania, only the physically signed copy holds legal weight—digital or scanned versions do not.
 Losing or damaging this crucial document could create extra challenges for your Executor and beneficiaries later on.
 For more detailed information about will storage, read our guide on Where is the Safest Place to Store Your Will.

-No Official Registry for Living Wills: Tasmania does not operate a registry for living Wills, so it’s up to you to safeguard the original.
+No Official Will Registry for Living People: Tasmania does not operate a registry for Wills made by living people, so it’s up to you to safeguard the original.
 Below are three common storage methods to consider when you make a Will in Tasmania:

 Home storage icon representing storing will at home